Keep Your Coverage After the COVID Emergency

 Young Adult Expansion (Up to Age 26) Renewals

-Young adults turning 26 during COVID will have their Medi-Cal renewals delayed to 2024 so they can keep their full-scope Medi-Cal under the age 26-49 expansion.
-For young adults with any non-MAGI person in their household, they will renew in January 2024.
-For all other young adults, they will renew between February and May 2024.
+Young adults turning 26 during COVID had their Medi-Cal renewals delayed to 2024 so they could keep their full-scope Medi-Cal under the age 26-49 expansion.
+For young adults with any non-MAGI person in their household, they renewed in January 2024.
+For all other young adults, they will renewed between February and May 2024.
+After then, they all renew during their regular annual renewal months.

 Medicare Savings Program (MSP) Restorations